datacarpentry/shell-genomics/_episodes/04-redirection.md

 ~~~
 {: .output}

-That's only the first line but it is a lot to take in.  'cut' is a program that will extract columns in tab-delimited
+That's only the first line but it is a lot to take in.  `cut` is a program that will extract columns in tab-delimited
 files.
 It is a very good command to know.
-Lets look at just the first four columns in the header using the '|' redirect
+Lets look at just the first four columns in the header using the `|` redirect
-and 'cut'.
+and `cut`.

 ~~~
 $ head -n 1 SraRunTable.txt | cut -f1-4